anthiaGln/log-file-analysis-automation-and-SIEM-visualization/manual-log-analysis.md

 of brute-force attack attempts.
 The repeated failures from these specific IP addresses indicate either automated attacks or probing activities.
 Additionally, the presence of "user unknown" messages shows that attackers are randomly trying various usernames.
+Moreover, the event labeled "ALERT exited abnormally" suggests there may be an underlying system issue that requires further investigation.